telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 ## HTTP Version Specifics

-Fiddler Everywhere 3.0 and above support HTTP/2 traffic capture and composing.
+Fiddler Everywhere supports HTTP/2 traffic capture and composing.
 Note the following specifics when handling HTTP/2 requests.

 - By default, the HTTP/2 support in Fiddler Everywhere is disabled and needs to be [explicitly enabled through the **Connections** menu]({%slug connections-submenu%}).